jonp-h/TillerQuest/README.md

 ```

-- Inspect the database in Mongodb or with "npx prisma studio"

 ```bash
 $ cd /data/mocking/

 $ node generate.mjs #To mock an example database

 ```

+- Inspect the database in Mongodb website or with "npx prisma studio"
+  - If the mocking was successful the database should have example data
+- Create your own user by signing in with GitHub OAuth and creating a user
+- Happy testing!

 ## Conventions